Shake That

-"Shake That" (also known as "Shake That Ass") is a song by American rapper Eminem featuring fellow American rapper Nate Dogg.
+"Shake That" (also known as "Shake That Ass") is a song by American rapper Eminem featuring American singer and rapper Nate Dogg.
 It's the second and final single taken from the former's first compilation album, Curtain Call: The Hits (2005), as well as one of three original songs featured on the album.

 Song information

-The music video is animated and depicts Eminem and Nate Dogg at a night club.
+The music video was animated by Toronto-based Plates Animation company and depicts Eminem and Nate Dogg at a nightclub.
 The single was released in early 2006 in the United States where it peaked at No. 6.
 In the UK, the song was released as a download-only single in April 2006, peaking at No. 28 on the UK Download Chart.

 Remix

 A remixed version of the song, which adds Obie Trice and Bobby Creekwater, appears on Eminem Presents: The Re-Up (2006).
 Eminem does not have a verse on the remix; he does, however, still rap the intro to the song.